glutengo/rendering-strategies/backend/res/posts/rendering-strategies/rendering-strategies.md

 </p>

 In extreme cases, this can lead to FCP, FMP and TTI happening at the same time.
-The application may load and process JavaScript to add enhancements (omitted in the diagram), but these scripts tend to be a lot smaller because they are not responsible for critical tasks like rendering.
+The application may load and process JavaScript to add enhancements (omitted in the diagram), but these scripts tend to be a lot smaller, because they are not responsible for critical tasks like rendering.
 Because the HTML needs to be built on the server and more data is transferred from the server to the client in the initial request, the TTFB is usually higher compared to CSR applications.
-On the other side, the gap between TTI and FMP is smaller (or zero) because the amount of JavaScript that needs to be processed is smaller in most cases.<sup>[[1]](#ref-1)</sup>
+On the other side, the gap between TTI and FMP is smaller (or non-existent), because the amount of JavaScript that needs to be processed is smaller in most cases.<sup>[[1]](#ref-1)</sup>
-After the loading process, the user experience can be considered worse because navigation to another (sub) page requires a full repaint of the page.
+After the loading process, the user experience can be considered worse, because navigation to another (sub) page requires a full repaint of the page.

-Examples for this technique:
+Examples for this technique are
 * amazon.com, e.g. the [product detail page](https://www.amazon.de/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882)
 * [vogue.com](https://vogue.com) as an example for a wordpress website<sup><a href="#ref-4">[4]</a></sup>
 * github.com, e.g. the [repository page](https://github.com/glutengo/rendering-strategies)